 The development of the shape and decoration of Greek pottery from the Geometric period through the end of the Classical era.
 The characteristics of individual artists and the treatment of Greek myths in different periods are studied.
-Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.
+(Offered occasionally.)
+Prerequisite: Completion of one course in Art History, or sophomore standing, or consent of instructor.